plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-create-a-stacked-bar-chart.md

 ---
 layout: excel-tutorial-single_layout
-title: How to Make a Stacked Bar Chart in Plotly 2.0
+title: Stacked Bar Charts in Plotly 2.0
 subtitle: Create one of the most common chart types, a column chart useful for comparing data points in one or more data series.
 permalink: /stacked-bar-chart/
 imageurl: https://images.plot.ly/excel/stacked-bar-chart/thum-stacked-bar-chart-2.jpg